COSC3020/reverse-insertion-sort-wyo-kaitlyn/README.md

 Describe your reasoning and the conclusion you've come to.
 Your reasoning is most important -- you can easily find the answer, but you need to demonstrate that you've understood the concept.
 Add your answer to this markdown file.

+##Answer

+The average time complexity should be $\Theta(nlog(n))$.
+The average case is the in-between of the worst and best case, and the in-between of n and $n^2$ is $nlog(n)$.

+The best case of insertion sort is when the list is already sorted, and the worst case is when it is sorted in reverse order.
+Therefore, the average case is one where the elements are randomly sorted, so some are in the correct case.